 The County Council cycling team has been pressing for improved cycle provision along Queen Edith’s Way as it effectively joins two major employment growth sites at the Biomedical Campus and the Peterhouse Technology Park in Fulbourn.
 The first element of this to be tackled will be the roundabout at the junction of Fendon Road, Mowbray Road and Queen Edith’s Way – plans to implement a ‘Dutch style’ design have now been approved and work is due to start in Spring 2018.
 You can see an illustration of what this will look like here.

 The other half of the project, looking at cycling provision along the length of Queen Edith’s Way from the junction with Hills Road virtually to the Robin Hood traffic lights in Cherry Hinton, has proved much more contentious.
 Both design options initially proposed by the cycling team were rejected by local residents (represented by the Queen Edith’s Way Residents Association) on the grounds of both safety and the loss of trees and verges, as explained in the Cambridge News here.
 We are told that there will be a workshop in May to look again at balancing different concerns, but do not have a confirmed date as yet.

 There has been a long-standing condition attached to the new developments going on at the Biomedical Campus that the Addenbrooke’s roundabout should be ‘improved’, specifically in relation to cycle and pedestrian access.
-We have heard a suggestion that this might now be going ahead later this year, after the Hills Road cycleway works are complete.
-Obviously any roadworks at this interchange would cause significant disruption and congestion.
-We will let you know any further information as and when it becomes available.
+This is being undertaken alongside the Hills Road cycleway works.